 Observation studies of active galaxies: that is, galaxies with an accreting supermassive black hole.
 Co-evolving growth of black holes and galaxies: how do galaxies feed their black holes, and how do black holes influence star formation in their host galaxies.
-Use telescopes spanning the electromagnetic spectrum: observation in X-rays (Chandra, XMM-Newton), ultraviolet (GALEX), optical (Hubble, Keck, Subaru, Magellan), infrared (Spitzer, Herschel) and radio (VLA) light.
+Time-domain monitoring of black hole accretion to echo map the structure of matter just above the black hole.
+Uses telescopes spanning the electromagnetic spectrum: observation in X-rays (Chandra, XMM-Newton), ultraviolet (GALEX), optical (Hubble, SDSS, Keck, Subaru, Magellan, LCO), infrared (Spitzer, Herschel) and radio (VLA) light.

 - Ph.D., Astronomy, University of Arizona, 2010

 - 2016-present: Professor, Department of Physics, University of Connecticut